bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 one can have a `(new-temp ty)` constructor that can be bound to a variable (see `(let ...)` form below) and used in the output tree, which in the generated Rust code becomes a call to e.g. `LowerCtx::alloc_tmp()`.
+More generally, this means that constructors return values that are arbitrary, not just the unevaluated literal term tree; e.g. `new-temp` could return a value of type `Reg` that is actually a virtual register.
+So in a sense this folds the code-editing/generating actions that the backend would perform with the final rewritten term tree into the production of the term tree itself.

-## Virtual Internal Term Types
+## Virtual Internal Terms

 So far above, we have only discussed matching on the input tree (via extractors) and producing the output tree (via constructors).
-However, if a chain of rules applies in succession, with a rule matching on a term that was produced by a prior rule application, we ideally should allow the rules to "communicate" directly without calling out to external constructors and extractors.
+However, if a chain of rules applies in succession, with a rule matching on a term that was produced by a prior rule application, we ideally should allow the rules to chain directly without calling out to external constructors and extractors.
 Below we describe the "single-pass" compilation strategy; for now we just note that in addition to the above mechanisms, we allow for "virtual" terms that are never actually constructed but only connect rules together.

 # Heterogeneous Term Types

-A traditional term-rewriting system has one "type", the expression tree.
-However, when building instruction lowering, there are often pieces of an instruction, or intermediate knowledge constructed about a certain subexpression, that *should* have a more specific type.
+A traditional term-rewriting system has one "type": the expression tree node.
+However, when performing instruction lowering, there are often pieces of an instruction, or intermediate knowledge constructed about a certain subexpression, that *should* have a more specific type.
 One could imagine a series of rewrite rules that transform the address input to a load instruction into an `(Amode ...)` term that encodes a machine-specific addressing mode; but this is not a general instruction, and should not be interchangeable with others.
 At an even more basic level, a set of lowering rules from a machine-independent IR to a machine instruction set deals with two disjoint sets of node